September 29 2022 | 11 Min Read

 On Friday, 16 September, supply chain managers across the US breathed a collective sigh of relief.
 Labor Secretary Marty Walsh announced that freight train unions and rail carriers had reached an agreement.
 There’d be no strike.

-Before we all get back to work, it’s worth dwelling on what might have happened.
+Before we all get back to work, it’s worth dwelling on what might have happened and its implication for supply chain solutions.

-What would have happened if the railways shut down?
+What would have happened if supply chain railways shut down?

 “With product availability, inflation and cost challenges continuing to affect American consumers, the supply chains cannot afford another crisis in the form of a freight rail strike.”